tinymce/tinymce-docs/_includes/integrations/angular-tech-ref.md

 <editor (onSelectionChange)="handleEvent($event)"></editor>
 ```

-When the handler is called (`handleEvent` in this example), it is called with two arguements:
+When the handler is called (`handleEvent` in this example), it is called with two arguments:

 * `event` - The event object.
 * `editor` - A reference to the editor.